okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/designconsiderationscustompasswordrecovery.md

 ### Considerations

-In your design, you've customized the **Forgot Password** email template to include the `${oneTimePassword}` variable per the <StackSnippet snippet="custompwdguide" inline />.
-This variable is resolved to an empty string when the /forgot_password API and Sign-in Widget are used to initiate the password recovery.
-In these cases where the user clicks on the magic link and redirects to your app, the `otp` value is missing, and your app cannot complete the password reset using the Embedded SDK.
-As a result, you have to available options:
+In this design, you've customized the **Forgot Password** email template to include the `${oneTimePassword}` variable per the <StackSnippet snippet="custompwdguide" inline />.
+When the [/forgot_password API](/docs/reference/api/users/#forgot-password) and Sign-in Widget are used to initiate the password recovery, an emai is sent to the user.
+When the user clicks on the magic link and the request is redirected back to your app, the `otp` value is missing.
+This is because the password recovery was not initiated by the Embedded SDK and does not have context.
+Since the `otp` value is missing, your app cannot complete the password reset using the Embedded SDK.
+Two options are available, however, to complete the password reset with this design.
+They are:

 #### Option 1: Use `resetPasswordLink` variable